 Alice from Girl with a saddle bag

 When it comes to Christmas in Europe, there are a lot of cities that go all out.
-But Nuremberg may be the Christmas capital of Europe, and there’s good reason for it.
+But Nuremberg may be the Christmas capital of Europe, and there’s a good reason for it.
 Because when it Christmas markets, there’s Nuremberg, Germany and then there’s everywhere else.

 Nuremberg’s Christmas Market attracts over two million visitors every year in the four weeks it is open for business.
 The Nuremberg Christmas Market dates back to the early 1600s, making it one of the longest continually running markets in Europe.
 The market occupies the Main Square under the imposing façade of the Church of our Lady (Frauenkirche).
 Stalls with candy-striped awnings occupy neat little rows.
 Unlike other Christmas markets, Nuremberg specializes in traditional gifts, including “smoker” men (carved figures that hold smoking incense inside) and carved wooden toys.
 A horse-drawn stagecoach takes visitors on a ride over the cobblestone streets of the medieval old city.

 On weekends, the Nuremberg Christmas market is a throbbing mass of people huddling together to stay warm.
-During the week, you can explore the market in tranquility, eating the local Nuremberger sausages (eaten three in a hard roll) and drinking hot mulled wine (gluhwein).
+During the week, you can explore the market in tranquillity, eating the local Nuremberger sausages (eaten three in a hard roll) and drinking hot mulled wine (gluhwein).

 We’ve visited dozens of Christmas markets across Europe, but Nuremberg is the best.
 So while many markets focus on tourists, Nuremberg still maintains its local flavor.

 Nuremberg – Germany